sitiporn/Reading-paper/possible_main/reseach_ques.md

 # Research question

+## what I focused
+ - Tasked dialog system or any tasked conversation system (eg.chatbot) still work on that and still maintain the accuracy
+ - dialog act prediction or next utterance generation

 ## Problem statement

-1) problem of they are the diffent intent
+1) problem on the diffent intent
    - on OOS dataset -> on diffent intent some have sematically similar utterances -> they cannot classify

 2) what if dialauge system doesn't support